jkrrv/ScripturNum/README.md

 entirely contained within the range.
 Inclusive will, instead, include all results that overlap with the given range at all, even if it isn't entirely contained within the range.

-For example, for a column names "Scripture", we could use this:
+For example, for a column named "Scripture", we could use this:

     $s = new ScripturNum('Romans 8');
     $wheres = $s->toSqlInclusive('Scripture');